Top 10 Communication Methods in a Disaster Setting

 This feature allows users who are located within a certain distance of a natural disaster’s occurrence, to log in and tell friends if they’re safe and check to see if their loved ones have verified their safety as well.

 This is resource page provides tools, information and interactive platforms for both emergency responders and those in need of assistance.
-It includes access to Google Public Alerts (emergency alerts), Person Finder, Crisis Map, Docs & Spreadsheets, Fusion Tables and Google Earth.
+It includes access to Google Public Alerts (emergency alerts), Person Finder, Crisis Map, Docs & Spreadsheets, Fusion Tables, Google Earth and Google Sites.
 Each has their own special application and usage to assist for better communication methods in time of need.

 Life360 is a free app that allows access to a specific user’s location and also contains a messaging service feature.
 Automatic alerts can notify the user when a loved one arrives or checks-in at specified destinations as well.